keyboards

 Brutal V2 1800

-My current daily driver.
+One of my current daily drivers.
 Sturdy and heavy premium keyboard.
 No unnecessary bells and whistles, just a keyboard that works.

 - Purple finish looks great paired with NicePBT Galaxy keycaps